 We are looking at more ways in which we can help out, assisted by the fact that we raised over £1,000 through the Race Night due to the generosity of sponsors and those in attendance.

-You can join or re-join BullBuilder, and enjoy even more of these fun events by visiting our website at http://www.bullbuilder.co.uk/.
+You can join or re-join BullBuilder, or set up a regular subscription by visiting our website at http://www.bullbuilder.co.uk/.
 For more information, please Email us at email@example.com or write to us at Bradford Rugby League Supporters Society Ltd, Suite 2 Buttershaw Works, Buttershaw Lane, Bradford, BD6 2DD.